 Christians must be aware of the terrible psychological and even physical destruction caused by pornography and make a firm decision to avoid it at all costs.

-How should we use our leisure time?
+How should we use our free time?

 The Bible tells us to use our time wisely and with great care.
 “See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil” (Ephesians 5:15-16).
 To redeem the time means to make the most of it, to invest each minute in quality activities, not junk.
 It means to understand that our life is composed of time and we have a limited amount of it available to us during which we have important spiritual goals to achieve.